Step 4: Full View

 Should Engineer B lobby the County Commission and assert adequate competence in rural roadway design when the firm's established expertise is limited to water and wastewater engineering and the firm faces economic pressure?

-Decline and Refer to Qualified Firm Board's choice Decline to pursue the rural roadway contract and refer County A to a firm with demonstrated highway design competence
+O2 Decline to pursue the rural roadway contract and refer County A to a firm with demonstrated highway design competence Board's choice

 Competing obligations include: (1) Pre-Acceptance Competence Self-Assessment Obligation, engineers must assess actual domain competence before accepting work and representing qualifications; (2) Engineer B Economic Pressure Non-Subordination Constraint, financial pressure and risk of staff layoffs cannot ethically justify subordinating public welfare to private economic interest; (3) Procurement Integrity, competitive procurement is designed to perform merit-based screening and must not be circumvented through political influence; (4) Honest Competence Representation in Procurement, engineers must not misrepresent qualifications to obtain contracts; (5) Fairness in Professional Competition, introducing non-merit factors into a technically-governed procurement process is independently impermissible; (6) Public Welfare Paramount, safety and welfare of the public supersedes private economic interest.